Col du Pré

 To check the opening and practicability of the Col de Méraillet and the Cormet de Roselend, consult savoie-route.fr (check "État des cols" under "Données cartographiques").

-Recommended equipment for Col du Pré
+Recommended equipment for the Col du Pré

 For EAB cyclists, it's here